Skip to contents

 With this, we’re ready to reuse all of funbiogeo functions to work on these coarser data.
 You can proceed similarly to aggregate the ancillary site-related data, to use them in the rest of the analyses.

-Aggregating site-functional diversity data
+Aggregating functional diversity data

-site_cwm <- fb_cwm(site_species, species_traits[, 1:2])
+site_cwm <- fb_cwm(woodiv_site_species, woodiv_traits[, 1:2])

 head(site_cwm)